dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 The <xref:Microsoft.Maui.Controls.DragEventArgs> class, which accompanies the <xref:Microsoft.Maui.Controls.DropGestureRecognizer.DragOver> and <xref:Microsoft.Maui.Controls.DropGestureRecognizer.DragLeave> events, defines the following properties:

-::: moniker range="=net-maui-7.0"

-- <xref:Microsoft.Maui.Controls.DragEventArgs.Data>, of type <xref:Microsoft.Maui.Controls.DataPackage>, which contains the data associated with the drag source.
-This property is read-only.
-- <xref:Microsoft.Maui.Controls.DragEventArgs.AcceptedOperation>, of type <xref:Microsoft.Maui.Controls.DataPackageOperation>, which specifies which operations are allowed by the drop target.

-::: moniker-end

-::: moniker range=">=net-maui-8.0"

 - <xref:Microsoft.Maui.Controls.DragEventArgs.Data>, of type <xref:Microsoft.Maui.Controls.DataPackage>, which contains the data associated with the drag source.
 This property is read-only.
 - <xref:Microsoft.Maui.Controls.DragEventArgs.AcceptedOperation>, of type <xref:Microsoft.Maui.Controls.DataPackageOperation>, which specifies which operations are allowed by the drop target.
 - <xref:Microsoft.Maui.Controls.DragEventArgs.PlatformArgs>, of type `PlatformDragEventArgs?`, represents the platform-specific arguments associated with the event.